 When the record is sealed, it will be hidden from the public and almost all employers.
 It will not come up on a regular background check.
 However, it will come on a fingerprint-based check if you apply for certain jobs or apply for licensure by a State agency.
 Our Kane County record sealing attorneys at our firm have decades of criminal law experience and have the knowledge and know-how to get your case sealed or expunged.
 We offer a money-back guarantee.
 If our Kane County record sealing lawyers cannot get your case expunged or sealed, we will refund your fee in full.

 Where will my Record Expungement or Record Sealing case take place?

-The main Kane County Courthouses for criminal cases is located at 37W777 Illinois 38, St. Charles, Illinois 60175.
+Your case will be at the main Kane County Courthouses for criminal cases located at 37W777 Illinois 38, St. Charles, Illinois 60175.
 There are also 4 Branch Courthouses in Kane County.
 These Branch Courthouses mainly handle municipal violation matters and traffic offenses.
-The Kane County State’s Attorney’s Office has prosecutors at each branch courthouse while municipal violations are handled by city and village attorneys.
 The Kane County Branch Courthouse are located at the following locations:

 - Elgin Branch Court – 1500 Dexter Court, Elgin, Illinois 60120

 Will the Prosecutor object to my Kane County Expungement case?